-In accordance with 42 CFR §431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
+In accordance with 42 CFR § 431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
 All functions not performed directly by the Medicaid agency must be delegated in writing and monitored by the Medicaid Agency.
 Note: More than one box may be checked per item.
 Ensure that Medicaid is checked when the Single State Medicaid Agency (1) conducts the function directly; (2) supervises the delegated function; and/or (3) establishes and/or approves policies related to the function.

-Function Medicaid Agency Contracted Entity Local Non-State Entity Participant waiver enrollment Waiver enrollment managed against approved limits Waiver expenditures managed against approved levels
+Note: Medicaid eligibility determinations can only be performed by the State Medicaid Agency (SMA) or a government agency delegated by the SMA in accordance with 42 CFR § 431.10.
+Thus, eligibility determinations for the group described in 42 CFR § 435.217 (which includes a level-of-care evaluation, because meeting a 1915(c) level of care is a factor of determining Medicaid eligibility for the group) must comply with 42 CFR § 431.10.
+Non-governmental entities can support administrative functions of the eligibility determination process that do not require discretion including, for example, data entry functions, IT support, and implementation of a standardized level-of-care evaluation tool.
+States should ensure that any use of an evaluation tool by a non-governmental entity to evaluate/determine an individual's required level-of-care involves no discretion by the non-governmental entity and that the development of the requirements, rules, and policies operationalized by the tool are overseen by the state agency.

 Function Medicaid Agency Contracted Entity Local Non-State Entity

+Participant waiver enrollment

+Waiver enrollment managed against approved limits

+Waiver expenditures managed against approved levels

-Level of care evaluation
+Level of care waiver eligibility evaluation

 Review of Participant service plans

 Prior authorization of waiver services

 Utilization management

 Qualified provider enrollment

 Execution of Medicaid provider agreements

 Establishment of a statewide rate methodology

 Rules, policies, procedures and information development governing the waiver program

 Quality assurance and quality improvement activities

-Quality Improvement: Administrative Authority of the Single State Medicaid Agency a.
+Quality Improvement: Administrative Authority of the Single State Medicaid a.
 Methods for Discovery: Administrative Authority i.
 Performance Measures

-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.
+As a distinct component of the state's quality improvement strategy, provide information in the following fields to detail the state's methods for discovery and remediation.